divyanshgithub99/ToDo_APP_MERN/README.md

 npm start

 3. Running the Project:
 o	The frontend is hosted on Vercel.
-You can access it using the following link: Task Manager Frontend
+You can access it using the following link: https://to-do-app-mern-frontend.vercel.app/

 o	Note that the backend is not currently deployed.
 To see the project in action using the Vercel frontend, start the backend server locally on port 5000.
 The Vercel frontend will work with the locally running backend.